neet813/SmartOps-Task-Platform/README.md

 **Auto Scheduler** — The entire system runs on a 30-minute loop via Python threading.
 No manual triggering needed.

 ---

+## Developer’s Logic Log: SmartOps Platform

+I built this platform to move away from "WhatsApp-based" operations.
+Here is the architectural logic behind my decisions:

+* **The "Deterministic" Scoring Engine:** I chose a keyword-weighting algorithm over an LLM for task triage.
+In facilities, you need **predictability**—a "Gas Leak" must *always* be a 100/100 priority.
+This approach is faster, 100% reliable, and costs $0 to run.
+* **The 24-Hour "Escalation" Loop:** I designed the logic to mirror industry SLA (Service Level Agreement) standards.
+By comparing the `Current Time` against the `Submission Timestamp`, the script identifies "Stale" tasks and triggers a manager alert, ensuring total accountability.
+* **Hybrid Infrastructure:** I used **Google Apps Script** for the front-end because it integrates natively with Google Sheets.
+I used **Python** for the back-end (Scoring, Logic, Emails) because it offers more robust scheduling and processing capabilities.
+* **Automation for Compliance:** The "Recurring Task" module eliminates human error.
+By auto-generating fire safety and maintenance checks on a schedule, I ensured the platform acts as a safety net, not just a logbook.

+---

 ## Email Alerts in Action